-The color of wine is usually seen as red, white, or pink, but there is a new wine that is on the market that comes in a color you wouldn’t expect–blue.
-Sommeliers everywhere may be cringing at the thought.
+The color of wine is usually seen as red, white, or pink, but a new wine came on the market in 2016 that came in a color you wouldn’t expect–blue.
+Sommeliers everywhere were probably cringing at the thought.